TACACS+ vs. Radius: What’s the Difference?

 Moving Toward Identity-Based Access

 Modern security strategies instead focus on identity verification at every connection attempt.
 Access decisions are no longer based solely on location, but also on the user, the device they are using, and whether that device meets security requirements.
-RADIUS supports this approach through policy-based authentication, device validation, and ongoing session control.
+Cloud RADIUS supports this approach through policy-based authentication, device validation, and ongoing session control.

 These capabilities allow organizations to continuously evaluate access and enforce restrictions dynamically, making RADIUS well-suited for Zero Trust architectures where trust is never assumed and must always be verified.